 All the outdoor activity in a place like Breckenridge, Co, can build up quite a hunger, but taking five people out to eat in a resort town can kill your budget pretty quick, unless you know where to go and when.

-Since we travel to Breckenridge from Atlanta, we can take advantage of the time difference (Mountain Time is two hours earlier than Eastern Time) and had an early dinner.
+Since we travel to Breckenridge from Atlanta, we can take advantage of the time difference (Mountain Time is two hours earlier than Eastern Time) and have an early dinner.

 Check the website or call before you go to confirm the deals still stand, but this gives you a good place to start.